shotakaha/EDIT2013/README.md

 ### Overwrite data

 DAQ program has non-overwriting feature to prevent ACCIDENTAL overwriting.

-In case of overwriting, remove that file first.
+If you want to overwrite, remove the file before running DAQ.

 ```bash
 $ ./adc 100 SAME_NAMED_FILE